ACPO: AI-Enabled Compiler Framework: ACPO Models

 \subsection{ACPO Loop Unrolling Model}

 Identifying the optimal unrolling value by which a loop needs to be unrolled is known to be a hard problem with a non-polynomial complexity \cite{sarkar2000unrolling,ashouri2018survey}.
-There have been multiple works trying to automatically construct heuristics to find the optimal unrolling factor \cite{sarkar2000unrolling,lokuciejewski2009combining,murthy2010optimal,zacharopoulos2018machine} and research has shown identifying the optimal unroll count is a fine line between the increase in speed versus the binary code size by which the increase in cache misses can be counterproductive.
-Therefore, a number of factors need to be examined by the decision maker to ensure the decrease in the number of control instructions, i.e., branch misses, can outweigh the increase in the number of overall instructions and eventually, the code size bloat, i.e., higher cache misses.

-A new ACPOModel class, namely \texttt{ACPOLUModel} can be instantiated as shown under Listing \ref{list:ACPOLUModel}.
-We start by providing the necessary arguments for the constructor and initializing the private members.
-Subsequently, we run a few checks to make sure the steps mentioned prior under Section \ref{sec:proposed:ml_api} are performed correctly.
-That leads us to the main inference method which is \texttt{getAdviceML()}.
-This method first retrieves a reference to the ML interface which is used to communicate with the ML framework.
-It then loads a model used for inference, which causes the framework to load the appropriate model as specified in the \texttt{model.acpo} file.
-If the model has already been loaded by the framework, then this command completes instantly, as loading the same model many times serves no purpose.
-The method then sets the inputs to the model and invokes the \texttt{runModel} method to begin inference.

-The inference process takes place on the ML framework, and the \texttt{runModel} call is a blocking call that waits until the inference completes.
-When it does, a successful inference will return desired results, which can be retrieved using \texttt{getModelResultI} methods.
-However, if for any reason inference fails, the result of \texttt{runModel} will be false, indicating that the process failed.
-This mechanism allows the compiler to handle this case as the developer chooses.
-In our case, we forced the compiler to terminate with an error to ensure our ML model was the only mechanism for determining profitability.
-However, developers are welcome to provide fall-back mechanisms as they see fit.
+There have been multiple works trying to automatically construct heuristics to find the optimal unrolling count \cite{sarkar2000unrolling,lokuciejewski2009combining,murthy2010optimal,zacharopoulos2018machine}.

+The snippet for the ACPOLUModel is shown under the Appendix section in Listing \ref{list:ACPOLUModel} A new ACPOModel class, namely \texttt{ACPOLUModel} can be instantiated as shown under Listing \ref{list:ACPOLUModel}.
 To leverage ML in unrolling, we invoked the \texttt{ACPOLUModel} after the loop unrolling legality checks had been made.
 Also, we respected the high-priority overrides.
 The highest level is set by the explicit use of unroll-count by the user, followed by the usage of \texttt{\#pragma clang loop unroll\_count(N)}.
-We invoke ACPOLUModel object subsequent to these two priorities and provide the unrolling information to the pass as shown in Listing \ref{list:ACPOLUModel_invocation}.
+We invoke ACPOLUModel object subsequent to these two priorities as shown in Listing \ref{list:ACPOLUModel_invocation}.

 In the code above we instantiate an \texttt{ACPOLUModel} instance, which in itself creates a persistent ML interface instance to a Python-based ML Framework.
 The persistent interface is simply a parallel process that is launched when inference is required.
 However, unlike invoking blocking calls, the ML interface remains live as a separate process with which the compiler can communicate.
 In the case of a subsequent loop unrolling event, the process is not created anew.
 Instead, a reference to an existing interface is returned and the loop unrolling pass communicates with the same ML framework instance as in the previous inference step.
 This permits us to keep models live in memory through the compilation process.
 This is particularly useful in cases such as unrolling, which is often used more than once in a compiler pipeline.
 This way we do not have to pay the compile-time cost of restarting and closing the ML framework, or loading ML models into memory many times.